 Earlier this year, Battersea launched its End Backstreet Breeding campaign in a bid to raise public awareness and tackle this practice that leads to misery for thousands of dogs.
 Battersea wants to see a ban on the sale of puppies under eight weeks old and the introduction of a required breeding licence for any household producing two or more litters per year.

 Marjorie, a two-year-old Bulldog, was rescued from the streets of London as a stray in late 2014.
 Her body was sore and sagging and showing all the signs of overbreeding, including severely stretched teats.
 Poor Marjorie was also suffering from mange – so her fur was itchy and full of red, sore scabs.
-While the physical and mental scars of backstreet breeding may never heal, Marjorie is now settling into her new loving home where she’s getting used to the normal life she deserves and learning how to be a dog.
+While the physical and mental scars of backstreet breeding may never heal, Marjorie is now settling into her new loving home.
+She’s getting used to the normal life she deserves and learning how to be a dog.